 otsphoto / stock.adobe.com

 Providing supplements for dogs can help keep them healthier and more active.

 Antioxidants are found in a number of nutrients such as vitamin C and vitamin E. These powerful agents work to fight free radicals that can build up in the body from exposure to environmental pollutants and have a detrimental effect on health.
 One of the most common of these antioxidants, often used as a dog supplement, is Coenzyme Q10.

 As we have become more aware of the importance of maintaining the proper balance of flora in our bodies in order to keep the digestive system functioning properly, more people are turning to probiotics.
-Likewise, dogs may also benefit from probiotic supplements, used to bolster the natural supply of bacteria and yeast that live in the body.
+Likewise, dogs may also benefit from probiotic supplements, used to bolster the natural supply of good bacteria live in the body.

 While using a dog supplement is certainly a reasonable idea, especially for active breeds like the Australian Shepherd who may be prone to joint problems, you should approach them with caution.
 Always speak to your vet first and make sure you purchase a good quality supplement.
 And remember that, no matter what they may claim, no supplements will be able to cure diseases such as parvo or cancer.